rejwanahmed007/Academic_Projects/Academic/5. Advance Database Management System/README.md

 **Course Info:**
-This course is all about learning basic “Java” programming language along with the implementation of database.
-The course offers basic Java programming along with strong OOP concept.
-During this course I built a desktop-based software named “Movie Theater Management System” as the final project of this course.
-For database I used MySQL (basic SQL queries) and swing in Java for window-based application.
+The course offers basic SQL to PL/SQL.
+During this course We developed queries in PLSQL like Procedure, Trigger, View, Sequence, Function for our developed a desktop-based software named “Movie Theater Management System” as the final project of this course.
+For database we used ORACLE  and swing in Java for window-based application.

 **Project Info:**
 “Movie Theater Management System” contains the following features: